-Hood College utilizes the services of a carefully selected, reputable third-party provider to provide health insurance benefits for eligible employees.
+Hood College utilizes the services of a carefully selected, reputable third-party provider to administer health insurance benefits for eligible employees.
 Together, the College and this provider have the goal to provide access to quality medical care in the most appropriate setting and in the most appropriate way.

-All regular full-time employees and all part-time employees with an established Full-Time Equivalency (FTE) of 0.50 or greater are eligible to enroll in the health insurance plan.
-An eligible employee may elect to enroll himself or herself in this plan, as well as his or her spouse and/or other eligible dependent(s).
+Regular full-time and part-time employees with an established Full-Time Equivalency (FTE) of 0.50 or greater are eligible to enroll in the health insurance plan.
+An eligible employee may elect to enroll them self in this plan, as well as their spouse and/or other eligible dependent(s).

 Dependent children are eligible for dependent coverage until the end of the month in which their 26th birthday falls.
-If the dependent is disabled, he or she may be eligible for continued coverage.
+If the dependent is disabled, they may be eligible for continued coverage.
 The provider may require proof of any of these qualifications at any time.